-- 13.3.2 Restriction on Use and Disclosure Distributor and Capricor each agree that during the term of this Agreement and for a period of seven (7) years after the termination hereof, to hold the Disclosing Party's Confidential Information in confidence and not to use it in any way for their own account or for the account of any third party, nor disclose to any third party, any Confidential Information of the Disclosing Party, except as specifically permitted or required for their respective performances hereunder.
+- 13.3.2 Exclusions.
+Confidential Information will not include information that: (a) is now, or hereafter becomes generally known or available to the public through no act or failure to act on the part of the Receiving Party; (b) was acquired by the Receiving Party before receiving such information from the Disclosing Party through no breach of any duty of confidentiality owed to the Disclosing Party and without restriction as to its use or disclosure; (c) is hereafter rightfully furnished to the Receiving Party by a third party without any breach of any duty of confidentiality owed to the Disclosing Party and without restriction as to its use or disclosure; or (d) is information that the Receiving Party can document was independently developed by the Receiving Party without any use of the Confidential Information of the Disclosing Party or its Affiliates. - 13.3.3 Restriction on Use and Disclosure.
+Distributor and Capricor each agree that during the term of this Agreement and for a period of seven (7) years after the termination hereof, to hold the Disclosing Party's Confidential Information in confidence and not to use it in any way for their own account or for the account of any third party, nor disclose to any third party, any Confidential Information of the Disclosing Party, except as specifically permitted or required for their respective performances hereunder.
 Distributor and Capricor each agree to take all necessary measures to prevent any disclosure of the other Party's Confidential Information and to ensure compliance with the above obligations by its employees, agents, contractors, subdistributors, or consultants.
 Distributor shall not publish any technical description of the Products beyond the description published by Capricor.
-Distributor shall not manufacture or have manufactured any pharmaceutical or biologic product utilizing any of Capricor' Confidential Information and shall not alter, amend or modify all or any part of the Product.
-The Receiving Party shall be responsible for any unauthorized use or disclosure of the Confidential Information by the Receiving Party's employees, agents, contractors, representatives, subdistributors, directors, or consultants. - 13.3.3 Mutual Nondisclosure Agreement The Parties have executed that certain Mutual Nondisclosure Agreement dated [], a copy of which is attached hereto as Exhibit E (the "NDA").
-The terms and conditions of the NDA are incorporated herein as though set forth in full and shall be applicable to the obligations of the Parties in connection with the use and protection of the Parties' Confidential Information hereunder.
-In the event of a conflict between the terms and conditions of the NDA and this Agreement, the terms and conditions of this Agreement shall control.
-For clarification, (i) Confidential Information shall not include the information specified in Section 1.2 of the NDA and (ii) if the disclosure is legally compelled, such disclosure shall be subject to Article 7 of NDA.
+Distributor shall not manufacture or have manufactured any pharmaceutical or biologic product utilizing any of Capricor's Confidential Information and shall not alter, amend or modify all or any part of the Product.
+The Receiving Party shall be responsible for any unauthorized use or disclosure of the Confidential Information by the Receiving Party's employees, agents, contractors, representatives, subdistributors, directors, or consultants.